Staphylococcal Scalded Skin Syndrome

 In newborns, the lesions are often found in the diaper area or around the umbilical cord.
-Older children more commonly have the lesions on their arms, legs, and trunk.
+Older children more commonly have the lesions start on their face.
 The symptoms of staphylococcal scalded skin syndrome may resemble other skin conditions.
 Always consult your physician for a diagnosis.

-In addition to a medical history and physical examination, the diagnosis may be confirmed with a biopsy (taking a tissue sample to be examined under a microscope) and cultures of the skin and throat.
+In addition to a medical history and physical examination, the diagnosis may be confirmed with a biopsy (taking a tissue sample to be examined under a microscope) and cultures of the skin, nose, conjunctiva (eye), and throat.
 Blood tests (CBC and electrolyte) can also help diagnose and manage this condition.